lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 Modify
 ======

-The :guilabel:`Modify` group of modifiers are tools a bit similar to the :guilabel:`Deform Modifiers` (see below), but which do not directly affect the shape of the object;
-rather they affect some other data, like vertex groups...
+The :guilabel:`Modify` group of modifiers are tools similar to the :guilabel:`Deform Modifiers` (see below), but which do not directly affect the shape of the object; rather they affect some other data, such as vertex groups.

 :doc:`Mesh Cache </modifiers/modify/mesh_cache>`
    Apply animated mesh data (from external file) to a mesh.